 Ramona Lumpkin joined Mount Saint Vincent University as president and vice-chancellor in October 2010.

 Dr. Lumpkin is a director on the board of the Association of Universities and Colleges of Canada and chair of the Association of Atlantic Universities.

-From 2001 to 2010, she was Principal of Huron University College, an undergraduate liberal arts institution affiliated with The University of Western Ontario.
+From 2001 to 2010, she was principal of Huron University College, an undergraduate liberal arts institution affiliated with Western University.